Dental Implants & Restorative Dentistry

 Steps for Dental Implants

-The first step in the dental implants process for our patients is a consultation with Dr. Spencer or Dr. Hill, during which, all possible tooth replacement options will be discussed.
+The first step in the dental implant process for our patients is a consultation with Dr. Spencer or Dr. Hill, during which, all possible tooth replacement options will be discussed.
 To be a good candidate for dental implants, the dental patient must have sufficient bone in his or her jaw to support the implants.
-Once it is determined that the patient is a good candidate for dental implants, Dr. Spencer will refer you to a specialist to surgically implant the titanium screws that will serve as anchors into the jaw.
-The next step in the dental implants process will occur three to six months later, after the titanium tooth roots have completely fused to the jaw bone.
+Once it is determined that the patient is a good candidate for dental implants, Dr. Spencer or Dr. Hill will refer you to a specialist to surgically implant the titanium screws that will serve as anchors into the jaw.
+The next step in the dental implants process will occur usually three to six months later, after the titanium tooth roots have integrated into the jaw bone.
 Once this has occurred, the patient can return to our office where the doctor will fit the custom-crafted crown onto the implant.

 Dental Implants Preferred Over Dentures